 Pulse 3D Headset

-While we did initially see the 3H Headset sell out, stock does now seem to have settled.
-Available at a range of retailers, the Pulse 3D Wireless Headset has two built-in microphones and noise-cancellation to tune out distractions.
+This is one of the few PS5 accessories still having some stock issues.
+However, it is available at a range of retailers, so be patient.
+The Pulse 3D Wireless Headset has two built-in microphones and noise-cancellation to tune out distractions.
 With up to 12 hours of battery life, having to charge mid-way through a game shouldn’t be an issue either.

 - Amazon – £89